aspose-html/Aspose.HTML-Documentation/content/java/getting-started/features-list/_index.md

   - by using [XPath queries](https://www.w3.org/TR/xpath)
   - by using [CSS Selector queries](https://www.w3.org/TR/selectors-api)
 - Scripting that allows to manipulate HTML DOM via JavaScript
-- Converting HTML document into various supported formats: JPEG, PNG, BMP, TIFF, PDF, XPS
+- Converting HTML document into various supported formats: JPEG, PNG, BMP, TIFF, PDF, {{%XPS%}}
 - Converting {{%XHTML%}} and similar formats, such as {{%EPUB%}} and MHTML to above specified formats.

 Note